-The most famous haunted attraction in the LA area is the Queen Mary in Long Beach, which brought its ghosts along when it cruised into the port in 1970.
+The most famous haunted attraction in the Los Angeles area is the Queen Mary in Long Beach, which brought its ghosts along when it cruised into the port in 1970.
 Not just a ship, but also a hotel and an attraction in its own right, the Queen Mary offers a variety of ghost tours that cater to scare-seekers of all ages.
 A paranormal investigation with a professional ghost hunter is one of the most popular tours.
 For a more mild experience, check out the Illusions of the Passed Tour, which includes a special effects show.
-For something more spooky, try the Haunted Encounters tour.

 On this guided walking tour of hauntings, massacres, bombings, and horrific crime scenes, you can learn about the dark side of Los Angeles.
 Your guide will walk you through the city's grim history, from the first cemeteries ever built in the city to the famously gruesome murder of the Black Dahlia in Leimert Park.
 Offered by Downtown LA Walking Tours, this tour runs year-round and although it's open to all ages, parental guidance is suggested.

 Starline gives guided nighttime tours of famous death and scandal sites around Hollywood on Fridays and Saturdays in September and October.
-The bus tour starts at the Chinese Theatre and also makes stops at the Roosevelt Hotel, said to be haunted by the spirit of Marilyn Monroe, and spooky filming locations from popular horror movies, such as the "Halloween" house.
+The bus tour starts at the Chinese Theatre and also makes stops at the Roosevelt Hotel, which is said to be haunted by the spirit of Marilyn Monroe, and spooky filming locations from popular horror movies, such as the "Halloween" house.

-Popular psychic and paranormal investigator Michael J. Kouri offers several different tours of his favorite haunted neighborhoods and sites, even taking groups inside the ghostly buildings.
-For the complete experience, book a tour that includes dinner at a haunted restaurant and short psychic aura reading.
-The Pasadena tour is a walking tour, but the Hollywood and Orange County tours are a combination of walking and driving tours, which you will need your own car for.
+Popular psychic and paranormal investigator Michael J. Kouri offers several different tours year-round of his favorite haunted neighborhoods and sites, even taking groups inside the ghostly buildings.
+For the complete experience, book a tour that includes dinner at a haunted restaurant and a psychic aura reading.
+Some tours are walking tours, but others are a combination of walking and driving that require participants to have their own car.

-On this gruesome tour through Hollywood, the focus is on tragic happenings like suicides, accidental overdoses, mass murders, and serial killings.
+On these gruesome tours through Hollywood, the focus is on tragic happenings like suicides, accidental overdoses, mass murders, and serial killings.
 Dearly Departed tours include the Tragical History Tour, the Helter Skelter Tour, and Nasty Nellie's Hollywood Tour.
 During October, you can also sign up for the Halloween Horror tour.
 For those interested in macabre artifacts, visit the Dearly Departed Museum in Santa Monica to see items like Rock Hudson's deathbed and objects from the home of Sharon Tate.

 Esotouric is an offbeat tour company that offers literary, music, and architecture tours, but the company is best-known for its crime scene tours.
 Learn about infamous unsolved crimes like the Black Dahlia murder, as well as many lesser-known but still fascinating killings.
 Ghosts might be mentioned, but locations of the crimes, victims, criminals, and investigations are the focus of the tours, even if they've been bulldozed and paved over.
 This is an excellent option for those who enjoy off-the-beaten-path activities.

 In 1969, the Charles Manson murders occurred 200 feet away from the Oman House in Beverly Hills, which is reputed to be haunted by a variety of spirits, including a Tongva Indian buried on the property.
 Believed to be a paranormal hotspot, the house is open for ghost tours and paranormal investigations.
 Visitors can even take part in a guided seance.
-You're welcome to bring your own ghost hunting tools or use theirs.
+You're welcome to bring your own ghost hunting tools if you have them or use theirs.